MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/dynamics-365-phones-tablets-users-guide.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Sign in to the Dynamics 365 mobile app quickly using your work email address.
+Sign in to the Dynamics 365 mobile app for Android quickly using your work email address.
 For you can sign in using your email address, you will need to install the preview version of the app from App Center.

 ### Install the preview app